ISUgenomics/data_wrangling/merge_data/README.md

 ## Overview

 The merge_data.py application is written in Python3 and employs an efficient pandas library for operating on a column-like data structure.
-The application enables the **merging of two files by matching columns** with filling in the **missing data by customized error values**. <br>
+The application enables the **merging of two (or more) files by matching columns** with filling in the **missing data by customized error values**. <br>

 Merging files by a common column facilitates:
 - creating a robust dataset from different source files